Welcome to Troop 306

 Troop 306 was formed in 1960 and is charted be Parents for Scouting, Inc. We are dedicated to helping boys become leaders through guided leadership experiences in scouting skills, advancement, and recreational activities.

-We meet each Tuesday evening from 7:00 to 8:30 at the Avon Youth Foundation building (affectionately called "The Scout Hut") located west of the AJAA baseball diamonds off 100 South.
-Scouts are expected to wear Class A uniforms (official Boy Scout shirt and belt) to all meetings and outings.
+We meet every Tuesday evening from 7:00 to 8:30 at the Avon Youth Foundation building (affectionately called "The Scout Hut") located west of the AJAA baseball diamonds off 100 South.
+Scouts are expected to wear a Class A uniform (official Boy Scout shirt) to all meetings and outings.